grigorebudac/react-monorepo-boilerplate/README.md

 ```

 ## Generating templates
-As the title says, the boilerplate is able to generate code following a predefined pattern.
+The boilerplate is able to generate code following a predefined pattern.

 ### Try it out
 ```sh